 With respect to our telehealth platform, GoodRx Care contracts with physician-owned professional entities to deliver our telehealth offering to their patients in the United States principally supported by Wheel Health, Inc.'s ("Wheel") technology and network of clinicians.
 We enter into management services agreements with these physician-owned professional entities pursuant to which we provide them with billing, scheduling and a wide range of other services, and they pay us for those services.
 In addition, our telehealth platform enables consumers to opt in to use our prescription transactions offering and/or fill their prescriptions through a third-party mail delivery pharmacy.
 These relationships are subject to various state laws, which are intended to prevent unlicensed persons from interfering with or influencing the physician's professional judgment, and prohibiting the sharing of professional services income with non-professional or business interests.
 These laws vary from state to state and are subject to broad interpretation and enforcement by state regulators.
-A determination of noncompliance could lead to adverse judicial or administrative action against us and/or our providers, civil or criminal penalties, receipt of cease and desist orders from state regulators, loss of provider licenses, or a restructuring of our arrangements with our affiliated professional entities.
-For further information, please see Part I, Item 1A, "Risk Factors-Risks Related to the Healthcare Industry-Our telehealth offering offered to consumers is subject to laws, rules and policies governing the practice of medicine and medical board oversight." and "Risk Factors-Risks Related to the Healthcare Industry-In our telehealth offering, we are dependent on our relationships with affiliated professional entities, which we do not own and principally supported by our arrangement with Wheel, to provide healthcare services, and our business would be adversely affected if those relationships were disrupted."
+A determination of non-compliance could lead to adverse judicial or administrative action against us and/or our providers, civil or criminal penalties, receipt of cease and desist orders from state regulators, loss of provider licenses, or a restructuring of our arrangements with our affiliated professional entities.
+For further information, please see Part I, Item 1A, "Risk Factors-Risks Related to the Healthcare Industry-Our telehealth offering offered to consumers is subject to laws, rules and policies governing the practice of medicine and medical board oversight." and "Risk professional entities, which we do not own and principally supported by our arrangement with Wheel, to provide healthcare services, and our business would be adversely affected if those relationships were disrupted."